NetaDAOAcademy/CoiningReason/readme.md

 **Session 2.10—Psychoanalysis of Money (22 November 2023)**

-* Norman O. Brown, "Filthy Lucre," from _Life Against Death: The Psychoanalytical Menaing of Money_
+* Norman O. Brown, "Filthy Lucre," from _Life Against Death: The Psychoanalytical Meaning of History_

 * John Forrester, "Gift, Money, and Debt," from _Truth Games: Lies, Money, and Psychoanalysis_